Staci M. Rollins, JDAssistant Professor, Criminal Justice and Legal Studies

-Program Coordinator of Criminal Justice & Legal Studies
+Program Coordinator, Criminal Justice and Legal Studies

 Unit: Criminal Justice and Legal Studies